nikolaanicic/nand2tetris/Readme.md

 # Project 3

 **Project 3** is concerned with implementing the `RAM`, `Register` and `Counter`.
 All of the volatile memory components are based on a `D Flip-Flop`.

+# Project 4

+**Project 4** is concerned with implementing two programs in the `Hack` assembly language.
+First program is a simple multiplication and the other filling the screen with either black or white color.

+# Project 5

+**Project 5** is concerned with implementing the `CPU`, `Memory` and then connecting those parts together with `ROM` into the Hack computer.